huijeong-yeon/huijeong-yeon/README.md

-# 🧠 Huijeong Yeon | Exploring Emotion, AI, and Mental Health
+# 🧠 Huijeong Yeon | AI Governance, Policy, and Public Impact

-Public sector professional in South Korea since 2017,
-currently serving at the **Prime Minister's Office (2018–present)**.
+Deputy Director at the **Prime Minister’s Office of South Korea** (2018–present),
-On sabbatical as a **2025–2026 Fulbright Humphrey Fellow**,
+currently on sabbatical as a **2025–2026 Fulbright Humphrey Fellow** at the University of Minnesota.
-focusing on the intersection of **technology, emotion, and social design** — particularly in mental health contexts.
+Working at the intersection of **technology governance**, **regulatory innovation**, and **public sector strategy**,
+with a growing focus on **generative AI regulation and algorithmic accountability**.

 ---

+## 🏛️ Policy Interests

+- Responsible AI and data governance
+- Generative AI regulation and stakeholder engagement
+- Global regulatory models (U.S., EU, Japan, Korea)
+- Comparative public administration and legal frameworks
+- Emotion-AI applications and ethical design

+---

+## 🔍 Current Research

+**“Global Trends and Policy Implications in Generative AI Governance”**
+An independent project under the U.S. Department of State’s Humphrey Fellowship, exploring how different countries regulate generative AI technologies and what Korea can learn from their models.
+Focus areas: transparency, risk classification, platform accountability, and regulatory sandbox policies.

+---

-## 🌱 Project: Emotion Mirror
+## 🌱 Side Project: Emotion Mirror (experimental)

 **What if an AI could be your first listener?**

-This project explores the idea of using generative AI to provide **judgment-free, anonymous emotional support**,
-especially for people who feel unable to fully open up to human counselors or therapists.
+An exploratory concept for AI-supported, judgment-free emotional expression — designed as a potential bridge between self-reflection and clinical support.

-🔹 Core ideas:
+🔹 Key features:
-- Free-form, private AI-based conversations
+- Private, free-form AI conversations
-- Automatic emotional summaries
+- Emotional pattern summarization
-- Optional sharing with psychiatrists or clinicians
+- Optional sharing with mental health professionals
-- Bridging the gap between self-expression and formal care
+- Ethics-aware design for public use

 📝 [Read the Medium article](https://medium.com/@byngohj/what-if-an-ai-could-be-your-first-listener-73258583c3ee)